Find businesses who can help you enjoy dog walking in areas managed by DOC.

 The Arawata Bridle Track follows part of the original bridle trail that connected Queenstown and Glenorchy.

-Sunshine Bay Walk is a native bush walk that follows along the lakeshore to the Sunshine Bay jetty and carpark.
+Sunshine Bay Walk follows along the lakeshore to the Sunshine Bay jetty and carpark.

 Kānuka Loop Track is the only DOC managed bush walk in Central Otago.

-The Kelvin Peninsula Track follows along the southern side of Frankton Arm and alternates from sidling below homes to traversing through regenerating native bush.
+The Kelvin Peninsula Track follows along the southern side of Frankton Arm.

 Glenorchy, at the head of Lake Wakatipu, is the gateway to some of New Zealand’s best-known, multi-day tracks.
 There are also good one-day tracks, with many shorter walks nearby.